What Is a Stink Bug?

 In Japan and now in the United States, these pests feed on soybeans and fruit crops, and they pose significant risks to farmers and home gardeners.
 They arrived aboard cargo ships.

 Stink Bugs have glands in their abdomens that secrete compounds as a defense against predators.
 The compounds are called aldehydes and two major aldehydes responsible for the scent include Trans-2-octenal and Trans-2-decenal.
 Research has found that these compounds are anti-fungal, but there isn’t any conclusive evidence that they are antibacterial.

 What is Being Done to Control Their Population?

 The Department of Agriculture has developed a pheromone that is used in baiting.
-Stink Bug control and management is crucial throughout the year due to them not being social creatures, in order to make sure that another population doesn’t move in after the previous was exterminated.
-As of now, they are non-reportable and there is no reason to have them exterminated nationally, despite being a major pest to homes (and even more so in agriculture).
+Stink Bug control and management is crucial for farmers, gardeners, and homeowners.
 We believe it’s becoming crucial to use a management program that targets stink bugs when protecting your homes from these pests.
-If they get into the wall voids of your home, you will soon find yourself with an infestation.
+I

 Let Us Help You Make Stink Bugs a Thing of the Past

 While not damaging to the structure of your home, Stink Bugs still are inconvenient and invasive pests.
-We have many happy clients across the Midwest who are living stink bug free in their homes.
+We have many happy clients across the United States who are living stink bug free in their homes.